-Building this sense of trust and shared interests is a labor-intensive venture that requires a long-term commitment of resources.
-Professional rapport between officers of various nations cannot be purchased, garnered overnight, or mandated.
-Rather, trust must be nurtured and fostered over a period of time among individuals who are sensitive to each other's national or subnational concerns.

-Trust becomes the adhesive that binds a coalition despite individual national differences.
-The foundation of trust must be established earlier rather than later to ensure that it will be available when it may be needed for the complexities of strategic and operational battlefield environments.
+Building a sense of trust and shared interests is a labour-intensive venture that requires a long-term commitment of human resources.
+Professional rapport between officers of various nations cannot be purchased, garnered overnight or mandated.
+Rather, trust must be nurtured and fostered over a period of time among individuals who are sensitive to each other's national or sub-national concerns.
+Trust, fostered by regular consultation, becomes the adhesive that binds a multinational partnership despite individual national differences.
+The foundation of trusting relationships must be established earlier rather than later to ensure that it will be available when it may he needed for the complexities of future strategic and operational battlefield environments.